nhsconnect/nrls-reference-implementation/README.md

 ### Docker Support
 For those wanting to use Docker install docker and then follow the details as listed in the wiki.

+*The NRL was previously named NRLS.
+The name changed to NRL in January 2019.